mubin6th/MinimalSway/README.md

 The Neovim configuration is not copied by default.
 You shall copy it manually.

-> [!WARNING]
-> This method will automatically delete your old configurations.
-If
-> you care about them, make sure to back them up before running the
-> script.

 ### Manual
 If you want to install MinimalSway manually, just copy the